kyma-project/busola/examples/resources/README.md

 The `resources` example showcases the Busola's extensibility feature with the Kubernetes resources.

-The `configuration` directory consists of Config Maps that store the information about the extensibility configuration for specific resources.
+The `configuration` directory consists of ConfigMaps that store the information about the extensibility configuration for specific resources.

 The `samples.yaml` file includes the examples of the above resources.